analyticalmindsltd/smote_variants/README.rst

 ..
 [SMOTE_IPF] José A. Sáez and Julián Luengo and Jerzy Stefanowski and Francisco Herrera, "SMOTE–IPF: Addressing the noisy and borderline examples problem in imbalanced classification by a re-sampling method with filtering" , Information Sciences, 2015, pp. 184 - 203

 ..
-[KernelADASYN] B. Tang and H. He, "KernelADASYN: Kernel based adaptive synthetic data generation for imbalanced learning" , 2015 IEEE Congress on Evolutionary Computation (CEC), 2015, pp. 664-671
+[KernelADASYN] Tang, B. and He, H., "KernelADASYN: Kernel based adaptive synthetic data generation for imbalanced learning" , 2015 IEEE Congress on Evolutionary Computation (CEC), 2015, pp. 664-671

 ..
 [MOT2LD] Xi, "A Synthetic Minority Oversampling Method Based on Local Densities in Low-Dimensional Space for Imbalanced Learning" , Database Systems for Advanced Applications, 2015, pp. 3--18